 Poet in residence at J&L Gibbons, award winning Landscape Architecture & Urban Design practice

 Since 2014 I have had the privilege to be poet-in-residence at the inspiring, energetic and committed landscape architects, J&L Gibbons.
-For over twenty five years, their work with local authorities, developers and community groups has been to envision and realise beautifully designed green infrastructure for the city of London and beyond.
+For over thirty years, their work with local authorities, developers and community groups has been to envision and realise beautifully designed green infrastructure for the city of London and beyond.
 Working on everything from the Angel Building to the Barbican, from Walpole Park to Making Space in Dalston, their work and practise is dynamic and fundamentally considerate, and has opened me up to world's of knowledge, and language, that have proven to be consistently inspiring.
 Visit http://www.jlg-london.com/ & you can follow the new poems related to the residency as they are published on http://thegreenerinfrastructure.tumblr.com/

 Shifting Ground and Below Ground available online

 Landscape Learn : Growth and Decay - part of Worm Wood at Kensal Green Cemetery - July 15th 2017